mwouts/jupytext/docs/using-pre-commit.md

       language_version: python3
 ```

-Tested example of how to use the pre-commit hook are available in
+Tested examples of how to use the pre-commit hook are available in
 our [tests](https://github.com/mwouts/jupytext/tree/main/tests) -
 see for instance
 [test_pre_commit_1_sync_with_config.py](https://github.com/mwouts/jupytext/blob/main/tests/test_pre_commit_1_sync_with_config.py).